-Sites, now ranked into 'preferred', 'reserved', etc, will be further considered against their appropriateness for different types of facility based on an appreciation of their size (as set out within Criteria 5 previously), ability to accommodate a range of facilities, and qualitatively whether any sites should not be identified for specific facilities on the basis of potential impacts or inappropriateness of the site.
+Short List Sites will then be considered further in terms of their appropriateness for different types of facility based on an appreciation of their size and ability to accommodate a range of waste management facilities.
 It is recognised that flexibility must be built into this assessment to allow for technological advancements within waste technologies.